-- 46. As set out in Part Four of the Code, there are two procedures available to the Executive when dealing with potential breaches of the Code.
-The decision as to which procedure is appropriate in any given case is a decision for the Allocation Team, based on the evidence available at the time.
-However, cases are assessed internally on a regular basis and, where information is obtained that warrants a change in approach, it will be given due consideration and relevant parties will be notified of any change. - 47.
-Where the Allocation Team determines that there is a need to investigate a service in greater depth and/or to take action in respect of a suspected breach of the Code, the Allocation Team will determine which is the relevant procedure to use ("allocation"), following the process set out at Code para.
-4.3. - 48.
-Prior to allocation, the Executive will make informal enquiries to assist it to determine which if any procedure is appropriate for the investigation in all the circumstances. - 49.
-Where information has been requested informally prior to allocation and a provider has not answered a question put by the Executive, the Executive may draw a negative inference where it is reasonable to do so.
-This may be considered when assessing which procedure is appropriate. - 50.
-The Allocation Team will first consider evidence held which gives rise to a suspicion of breach(es), and if such allegations are sustainable.
-Such evidence may include but is not limited to: - Complaints (including an assessment of the consistency between consumer accounts, and dates on which complaints were received); - Documentary evidence submitted (including any provider responses); - Monitoring evidence available relating to the alleged breaches. - 51.
+- 48. As set out in Part Four of the Code, there are two procedures available to the Executive when dealing with potential breaches of the Code.
+The decision as to which procedure is appropriate in any given case is a decision for the Allocation Team13, based on the evidence available at the time.
+However, cases are assessed internally on a regular basis and, where information is obtained that warrants a change in approach, it will be given due consideration and relevant parties will be notified of any change.14 - 49.
 Investigations may be opened where it appears to the Executive that a breach of the Code has occurred or is occurring.
 The Executive may take the view that there is an apparent breach of the Code which requires investigation, even where it holds evidence both in support of and against a suspected breach.
-For instance, where a service generates a significant number of complaints that consumers have not consented to be charged, but the provider has supplied evidence of consent, the existence of the significant complaints will still be sufficient grounds for the Executive to consider that a breach of the Code has occurred or is occurring and therefore commence a formal investigation.
-Through the formal investigation the Executive will have the opportunity to properly consider the evidence it has obtained from both consumers and the providers using an appropriate enforcement track and requesting further information.
+For instance, where a service generates a significant number of complaints that consumers have not consented to be charged, but the provider had supplied evidence of consent, the existence of the significant complaints will still be sufficient grounds for the Executive to consider that a breach of the Code has occurred or is occurring and therefore commence a formal investigation.
+Through the formal investigation the Executive will have the opportunity to properly consider the evidence it has obtained from both consumers and the providers using an appropriate enforcement track and requesting further information. - 50.
+Where the Allocation Team determines that there is a need to investigate a service in greater depth and/or to take action in respect of a suspected breach of the Code, the Allocation Team will determine which is the relevant procedure to use ("allocation"), following the process set out at Code para.4.3. - Prior to allocation, the Executive will make informal enquiries to assist it to determine which if any procedure is appropriate for the investigation in all the circumstances. - Where information has been requested informally prior to allocation and a provider has not answered a question put by the Executive, the Executive may draw a negative inference where it is reasonable to do so.
+This may be considered when assessing which procedure is appropriate.